G-Milzink/CI_PP2_GS/README.md

 - Yellow and white are used to show when an element has been clicked.
 - Red and green are used to provide clear recognizable feedback to the user about the different win/lose states of the games.
 - Minor variations of the basic gray tints are used to provide feedback on the keyboard for the Guillotine game.
+- Colourscheme was tested for contrast using WebAIM (https://webaim.org/resources/contrastchecker/).

 <img src="docs/colours.webp">